williamgilpin/howto/windows_bugs.md

 + If the origin of the glut appears to be cab_xxxx files, try deleting all of the files from Windows > Logs > CBS
 + + If you hit any admin errors or failed deletes, just skip those files
 + Empty the recycling bin

+# Cannot eject external hard drive

++ Make sure literally nothing is accessing the drive, including open explorer windows
++ Log out of your user account, then log back in.
+Or try putting hte computer to sleep, and then waking it

 ## KeyServer and CMGM program fails